Holo’s Holochain based systems maintain Consistency, giving partial Availability in the face of a

 what is possible, beyond the restrictions of global consensus systems.

 You can transact a deal with any other party that you can communicate with (of course, you can’t

 deal with other agents you can’t communicate with, which sort of makes sense).

 Furthermore, the deal is validated by as many nodes are available within your partition.
 Of

-his nodes.
-But, even if you do – as soon as you rejoin the larger network, any attempt at fraud
+of his nodes.
+But, even if you do – as soon as you rejoin the larger network, any attempt at

-will be immediately discovered.
-Unlike statistical consensus, which agrees with a majority – it
+fraud will be immediately discovered.
+Unlike statistical consensus, which agrees with a

-Don’t take suitcases of “totally legit!”
-USD$100 bills from a stranger in exchange for your
+- Don’t take suitcases of “totally legit!”
+USD$100 bills from a North Korean stranger in

 “Royale Bank of Scottland” branch in the City of Culiacán, Sinaloa, Mexico.